 My 15 years of technical project management experience on a wide-variety of products from electronic toys to educational and training software to cloud-based healthcare services, has led to a strong understanding of the landscape of career options in the Bay Area.
 I have worked in higher education and coached individuals who have been laid off from industries including: biotech, banking, tech companies, non-profits, retail and more.
 This breadth of experience means I can quickly orient myself to your unique situation and get to the heart of the issue so we can start seeking solutions.

 I have an M.A. in Counseling with a career specialization from Saint Mary’s College of California and a B.S. in Business Administration from Haas School of Business, UC Berkeley.
+I am an NCDA Certified Career Counselor.
 I am a member of a number of professional organizations which support my ongoing learning including: National Career Development Association (NCDA), Bay Area Association for Psychological Type (BAAPT) and the American Counseling Association (ACA).